Discuss Forum

 • Bayesian modelling, simulation, MCMC methods

-• SQL queries, RDBMS concepts, ETL processes and data warehousing
+• SQL queries, RDBMS, ETL and data warehousing

 • Precis writing and comprehension